 EAT: Vivian’s Table at The Bristol Hotel

 With its distressed wood tables, contemporary crystal, and orange napkins for pop, Vivian’s Table showcases the region’s traditional scratch-made food and locally sourced ingredients – with a twist.
-Thanks to a crackerjack Executive Chef, Rocco Pisera, the food here is flavorful, recognizable but inventively tweaked, and rather reasonably priced: Shrimp and Grits ($24), Stuffed Trout ($26), and Pasta Dishes ($24).
+Thanks to a crackerjack Executive Chef, Rocco Pisera, the food here is flavorful, recognizable but inventively tweaked, and rather reasonably priced: Shrimp and Grits, Stuffed Trout, and Pasta Dishes.

 EAT: Burger Bar

-You got your “plain Jane” burger for $4.95, a Bacon Cheese for $6.95 and an assortment of milkshake flavors at this iconic burger joint where “Hank Williams was last seen alive” (right before his car accident).
+You got your “plain Jane” burger for under $8, most burgers and sandwiches under $10, and an assortment of milkshake flavors at the iconic Burger Bar, where “Hank Williams was last seen alive” (right before his car accident).

 BBQ: Southern Craft BBQ

-The latest venue from locally-owned RMM Hospitality, and the second location of the BBQ joint, serves a good selection of brews and craft cocktails in addition to the smoked specialties.
+The latest venue from locally-owned RMM Hospitality, and the second location of Southern Craft BBQ, this bbq joint serves a good selection of brews and craft cocktails in addition to the smoked specialties.
+If you’re staying at the Sessions Hotel, you’re in luck.
+Southern Craft serves as one of the hotel restaurants on propery.

 DRINK: Lumac at Bristol Hotel